Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 #### Data Schema
 ![Dataschema](/static/images/dataschema.png)
-- The relationships between models within the database for this site are simple, all models feed into the Characters model.
+- The relationships between models within the database for this site are simple; all models feed into the character's model.
-- The "username" is taken from the User model and used to assign the character a "user".
+- The "username" is taken from the user model and used to assign the character a "user".
-- This user in turn will have their characters saved to their profile, also have the option to edit or delete this character.
+- This user in turn will have their characters saved to their profile, and will also have the option to edit or delete this character.
-- Races and Classes act the same as each other each feeds into the character model and is used to populate the character creation and edit forms with options.
+- Races and classes act the same as each other.
+Each one feeds into the character model, and is used to populate the character creation and edit forms with options.

 <a name="technologies"></a>